NorbertCode/SFML-Game-Engine/README.md

 - Some basic math and input methods, like:
   - Randomizing a number
   - Returning the centralized position
-  - Checking if the player click on an object
+  - Checking if the player clicked on an object
+  - Checking if the cursor is hovering over an object